 What Is Page Speed Optimization? – The 5 Main Factors

-There has been a lot of interest in determining what is page speed optimization and page speed optimization services ever since Google announced that page speed is indeed a ranking factor for websites in their search engine results.
+There has been a lot of interest in determining what is page speed optimization and our page speed optimization service ever since Google announced that page speed is indeed a ranking factor for websites in their search engine results.
 And there have been tons of articles published by both the web development and SEO community that try to make an already complicated process even more so.
 The purpose of this article is to define the term and provide you with some good resources to get you started doing this on your site yourself if you have a few hours on your hands.

 What Is Page Speed Optimization?

 Page speed is the measure of how long it takes a website to load from a hosting server onto a users' browser.

 I could bedazzle you with tricky developer terms to make it sound more complicated, but it's really not.